The Passing of the Torch

 Then, on April 19, 1993, as the world watched, a tragedy of epic proportions occurred in the area controlled, absolutely, by those federal agents.
-Regardless of blame over who started the fire that consumed over eighty lives -- men, women and children, the precautions which could have prevented the disaster, or, at least, minimized the degree of death and destruction, failed to do so.
+Regardless of blame over who started the fire that consumed over eighty lives -- men, women and children -- the precautions which could have prevented the disaster, or, at least, minimized the degree of death and destruction, were none existent, and when offered by the local fire department were refused.
 By any stretch of the imagination, this would be nothing less than gross negligence.
 But, considering the obligation of the government to safeguard life and property, the failure to do so constitutes a far more serious breach of public trust than would at first be recognized.

-As time went on, it became apparent that federal agents told lies to federal agents, Congressional committees and the public.
-Evidence was lost, misplaced or hidden.
+As time went on, it became apparent that federal agents told lies to other federal agents, Congressional committees and the public.
+Evidence was lost, misplaced, or hidden.
 Eventually, in 1994, when those who had escaped with their lives stood trial, these same agents committed perjury.

-Unlike the events in Boston, in 1775, no government agents ever stood trial so that the People might judge whether they had violated the laws, or the Constitution.
-Instead their only judgment came from their superiors within their respective agencies – the same superiors who authorized these unlawful activities in the first place.
+Unlike the events in Boston, in 1770, the Boston Massacre, no government agents ever stood trial so that the People might judge whether they had violated the laws, or the Constitution.
+Instead, their only judgment came from their superiors within their respective agencies – the same superiors who authorized these unlawful activities in the first place.

 Many of the same observers of the events in Waco watched the judicial process to see if the government was, in the least, capable of applying justice to the matter, or whether it was more intent on preserving an air of respectability to the actions of the forces which had already decimated the Church to a handful of followers.

-The conclusion, by those observers, which has been proven to be correct in the ensuing years, was that the government had determined that the government (king) could do no wrong.
+The conclusion, by those observers, which has been proven correct in the ensuing years, was that the government had determined that the government (king) could do no wrong.

 As a result of the conviction of the Church members, the Constitutionalist community, throughout the country, became outraged.
 Many advocates openly expressed their intentions to go to Washington and "hang the Congress from light posts."
 Others advocated blowing up government buildings, killing government agents and taking any action necessary to force the government back in to obedience to the Constitution.

 Among all the words, however, only one man began planning an action consistent with the words of others.
-He began traveling around the country, securing funding, expanding his knowledge of explosive, visiting potential targets and preparing a plan of action that would come to fruition just two years, to the day, after the destructive conclusion of the vents at the little Church in Waco.
+He began traveling around the country, securing funding; expanding his knowledge of explosives, visiting potential targets, and preparing a plan of action that would come to fruition just two years, to the day after the destructive conclusion of the events at the little Church in Waco.